ksonni/1brc/README.md

 https://github.com/gunnarmorling/1brc

 ## Results
-Initially started with a simple scanner to read the file line by line and compute results into a hash map.
+Initially started with a simple scanner to read the file line by line and compute the results into a hash map.
 This took around 144 seconds on an 8 core M1 Macbook Pro.
 With concurrency and some optimisation, the time finally came down to around 14 seconds.
 The simpler unoptimised function was used as a test to verify correctness during optimisation.
 ```